embedly/embedly-docs/features/frame.rst

 Script Tags
 -----------
-The one problem with serving an iframe from within an embed is that we must no the exact size of the embed.
-Otherwise there will be weird whitespace around object or it will be cut off, creating a terrible experience.
-Because of this we do not allow script tag embeds unless we know the exact size of the embed after it's rendered.
+The one problem with serving an iframe from within an embed is that we must know the exact size of the embed.
+Otherwise there will be weird whitespace around the object, or it will be cut off, creating a terrible user experience.
+Because of this, we do not allow script tag embeds unless we know the exact size of the embed after it's rendered.

 For example, we will not render Twitter embeds when ``frame=true`` is added.